sontungexpt/witch-line/README.md

       },
     },
   },

-  --- Enables deep scanning of the plugin directory for detecting cache expiration. (slower but more accurate) cache_full_scan = false, cache_cleared_notification = true, disabled = {
+  --- Enables deep scanning of the plugin directory for detecting cache expiration. (slower but more accurate) cache_full_scan = false,

+  -- Whether to show a notification when the cache is cleared automatically. cache_cleared_notification = true,

+  -- Whether to strip debug information when caching dumped functions.
+It's will help faster load -- but hard to debug cache_func_strip = false, disabled = {
     filetypes = { "help", "TelescopePrompt" },
     buftypes = { "nofile", "terminal" },